camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 #### Create a new file

-1. Click the checkerboard-like icon to open the global navigation and click **Web Modeler** to navigate to Web Modeler.
+1. Click the checkerboard-like icon to open the global navigation and click **Modeler** to navigate to Web Modeler.
    <img src={ModelerGlobalNavImg} style={{width: 200}} alt="Navigation to Web Modeler in the global nav" />
 2. Every file in Web Modeler requires a project.
 Click **New project**.
 3. Name your project and select **Create new file > BPMN Diagram**.